RiahiYassinn/AI-Web-Scraping-Agent/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## ⚠️ Disclaimer

-This tool is for educational and research purposes.
-Always respect websites' robots.txt files and terms of service.
-Be mindful of rate limiting and avoid overloading servers.
-The developers are not responsible for any misuse of this software.

 ## 🙏 Acknowledgments

 - [Google Gemini](https://deepmind.google/technologies/gemini/) for AI-powered analysis